Chaitya2108/cse15l-lab-reports/labreport1.md

 # Lab Report 1 - Remote Access and FileSystem
-All commands in this lab will be run from the `lecture1` directory.
+All commands in this lab will be run from the `home` directory.
 The file structure for this is shown in the image below.
 ![Image](/file_structure.png)

 ## The `cd` command